YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 However, black holes are not the only objects to display such a feature ... the whole universe is!
 Intuitively, the Hubble-Lemaître law ($v = H_0d$) implies that the speed at which objects are pulled away from us due to expansion increase with their distance.
 One can then naturally ask the question : what happens when this speed becomes greater than the speed of light?
 In some sense, this horizon, works like a 'reversed black hole'.
 This even leads some physicists to assert that "we leave in a black hole"!
 We'll come back to this ...

-In this situation, we talk about cosmological horizons, and they can be of different kind.
+For horizons at the scale of the universe, we talk about cosmological horizons, and they can be of different kinds.
+Instead of being localized in a region of space time, like for black holes, we will see that cosmological horizons are defined relatively to an observer.

-One of the building principles of cosmology is to assume that the universe is homogeneous and isotropic on large scales.
+As we discussed in X, one of the building principles of cosmology is to assume that the universe is homogeneous and isotropic on large scales.
+This will also be our starting point.
 From this assumption, one can find the metric i.e. the way to measure distance in a given frame, satisfying the Einstein's equation for the universe.
-The most general result is given by the *Friedmann-Lemaître-Robertson-Walker (FLRW) metric* (see lectures on cosmology):
+The most general result is given by the *Friedmann-Lemaître-Robertson-Walker (FLRW) metric*:

 $$
 \text{d}s^2 = -c^2\text{d}t^2 + a(t)^2\left( \frac{\text{d}r^2}{1 - kr^2}  + r^2\text{d}\Omega^2\right)